shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 * Implement the association in the product model
 * Configure the association type & foreign keys

-The `ManyToOne` association is the easiest type of them.
-This association is commonly used to link data between applicaitons.
+The `ManyToOne` association is the easiest type to configure.
+This association is commonly used to link data between applications.
 In most of cases, the foreign model already exists and therefore does not need be implemented again.

 To link a product to a tax rate, you have to extend the product model: